-(c) Contracts currently in effect evidencing any Debt of the Company, including Contracts for the repayment or borrowing of money by the Company, or for a line of credit (including credit card agreements), as well as guarantees of, indemnification for or agreements to acquire any obligations of others, and all security or pledge agreements related thereto;

-(d) Contracts currently in effect relating to any joint venture, partnership, strategic alliance or sharing of profits or losses with any Person to which the Company is a party or by which it or any of its assets is bound;

-(e) Contracts currently in effect that evidence or relate to any obligations of the Company with respect to the issuance, sale, repurchase or redemption Equity Securities;

-(f) Contracts that relate to any Proceeding involving the Company at any time during the last four years;

-(g) Contracts relating to the acquisition or disposition of any Equity Securities, business or product line of any other Person pursuant to which any economic obligations (whether or not contingent) remain outstanding;

-(h) Contracts currently in effect that contain covenants limiting the freedom of the Company to compete in any business in any material respect or in any geographic area;

-(i) Contracts currently in effect with respect to any Intellectual Property owned or licensed by the Company;

-(j) Contracts currently in effect pursuant to which the Company has granted any exclusive agency, marketing, sales representative relationship or distribution right to any third party;

-(k) Contracts currently in effect providing for capital expenditures by the Company in excess of \$25,000;

-(1) Contracts currently in effect that require the Company to make other payments equal to more than \$25,000 in any calendar year; and

-(m) Contracts currently in effect not made in the Ordinary Course of Business.
+- (c) Contracts currently in effect evidencing any Debt of the Company, including Contracts for the repayment or borrowing of money by the Company, or for a line of credit (including credit card agreements), as well as guarantees of, indemnification for or agreements to acquire any obligations of others, and all security or pledge agreements related thereto; - (d) Contracts currently in effect relating to any joint venture, partnership, strategic alliance or sharing of profits or losses with any Person to which the Company is a party or by which it or any of its Assets is bound; - (e) Contracts currently in effect that evidence or relate to any obligations of the Company with respect to the issuance, sale, repurchase or redemption Equity Securities; - (f) Contracts that relate to any Proceeding involving the Company at any time during the last four years; - (g) Contracts relating to the acquisition or disposition of any Equity Securities, business or product line of any other Person pursuant to which any economic obligations (whether or not contingent) remain outstanding; - (h) Contracts currently in effect that contain covenants limiting the freedom of the Company to compete in any business in any material respect or in any geographic area; - (i) Contracts currently in effect with respect to any Intellectual Property owned or licensed by the Company other than off-the-shelf software licenses; - (j) Contracts currently in effect pursuant to which the Company has granted any exclusive agency, marketing, sales representative relationship or distribution right to any third party; - (k) Contracts currently in effect providing for capital expenditures by the Company in excess of \$25,000; - (1) Contracts currently in effect that require the Company to make other payments equal to more than \$25,000 in any calendar year; - (m) Contracts currently in effect to which any manufacturers of the Company are party; and - (n) Contracts currently in effect not made in the Ordinary Course of Business.

 The Company has made available to the Purchaser true, correct and complete copies of all Material Contracts.
 All of the Material Contracts are in full force and effect.
-Neither the Company, nor any other party thereto, has breached any material provision of, or is in material default under the terms of does any condition exist which (with or without due notice or the passage of time, or both), would cause the Company or any other party to be in default under any of the Material Contracts.
-Except as set forth on Schedule 4.188, the consummation of the transactions contemplated by this Agreement shall not afford any other party the right to terminate any such Material Contract or require notice to or consent of any Person party to a Material Contract, or result in any increase or acceleration of any obligation under any Material Contract or the payment by the Company of any amount under any Material Contract.
+Neither the Company, nor any other party thereto, has breached any material provision of, or is in material default under the terms of, nor does any condition exist which (with or without due notice or the passage of time, or both), would cause the Company or any other party to be in default under any of the Material Contracts.
+Except as set forth on Schedule 4.19, the consummation of the transactions contemplated by this Agreement shall not afford any other party the right to terminate any such Material Contract or require notice to or consent of any Person party to a Material Contract, or result in any increase or acceleration of any obligation under any Material Contract or the payment by the Company of any amount under any Material Contract.

-Section 4.19.
+4.20.
 Customers and Suppliers.